ADD SOME TEXT THROUGH CUSTOMIZER

 What is Timber Frame?

-A timber frame is a building system that uses a structural framework of heavy timber beams to support the entire structure.
+A timber frame is a building system that relies on a structural framework of heavy timber beams to support the entire structure.
 Unlike traditional brick-and-block construction, the timber frame forms the skeleton of the building, with panels or cladding attached externally.
-This method is known for its speed, flexibility, and environmental benefits.

 How Timber Frame Buildings Are Constructed

-1. Design Phase: Engineers and designers create detailed plans, often using 3D modelling software for precision.
+• Design phase: Engineers and designers create detailed plans, often using 3D modelling software for precision.
+During this phase, structural integrity, insulation, and energy efficiency considerations are incorporated, ensuring a high-performance building from the ground up.

-2. Manufacture: Timber components are cut and assembled in a controlled factory environment, ensuring quality and consistency.
+• Manufacture: Timber components are cut and assembled in a controlled factory environment, ensuring quality and consistency.
+This off-site manufacturing reduces waste and prevents weather-related delays, providing a cleaner and more predictable building process.

-3. Delivery & Installation: Prefabricated sections are transported to site and quickly erected by skilled installation teams.
+• Delivery & installation: Prefabricated sections are transported to the site and quickly erected by skilled installation teams.
+Erection typically takes a few days for the frame, allowing follow-on trades to start work much sooner than with traditional methods.

 Because most of the construction is completed off-site, the on-site build time is significantly reduced.
-This not only saves time but also minimises disruption, waste, and labour costs.
+This not only saves time but also minimises disruption, waste, and labour costs, making timber frame an economical choice for developers and homeowners alike.

 What Does a Timber Frame House Look Like?